Cultural Trauma: theoretical perspectives, empirical evidence, somatic responses - CuTrau2017

 Lecturer, Institute of Political Science, University of Zurich, Switzerland. email@example.com

 Julianne Funk is a peace scholar-practitioner, combining scientific research and teaching with grassroots activism.
 Currently she is based in Switzerland where she teaches peace and conflict studies at the intersection of religion/faith at the University of Zurich (Institute of Political Science and Religious Studies Seminar).
 Simultaneously, she works for local NGOs in the Western Balkans, especially Bosnia and Herzegovina.
 Julianne’s MA and PhD in social sciences come from the Katholieke Universiteit Leuven in Belgium and her BA in theology is from Wheaton College in the USA.
 She has published about peacebuilding and conflict transformation, faith-based peacebuilding, (ethno-religious) identity, lived religion, Bosnian Islam, trauma and healing, women’s spirituality and on a particular Yugoslav idea of coexistence (suživot).
 Her current research focusses on trauma, memory and healing as an essential component of peacebuilding practice and she is co-editing a book provisionally entitled Unhealed Trauma: Engaging Healing and Peacebuilding in Bosnia & Herzegovina.

-Professor of International and European Institutions, University of the Aegean, Greece. firstname.lastname@example.org
+Professor of Urban Sociology, University of the Aegean, Greece. firstname.lastname@example.org

 Consultant of International Rehabilitation Council for Torture Victims.
 Representative of the National Commission for Human Rights.
 Consultant of CMF-MENA (Centre for Media Freedom, Middle East & North Africa). email@example.com